mrkkrp/markkarpov.com/tutorial/exceptions.md

 ```

 Indeed, there is generally no problem with throwing exceptions, so it is
 rather trivial to define such a class.
-Arguably, the ability to throw in
+Arguably, the ability to throw in a
-pure setting is a good thing, although the practice shows that industrial
+pure setting is a good thing, although practice shows that industrial users
-users are mainly interested in lifting throwing functionality through
+are mainly interested in lifting throwing functionality through monadic
-monadic transformers.
+transformers.

 Next, here goes `MonadCatch`: